otr4j/otrv4/otrv4.md

   * Securely delete the previous root key (`prev_root_key`) and `K`.
   * Derive the next receiving chain key, `MKenc` and `MKmac`, and decrypt the message as described below.

+> FIXME below instructions explain how to rotate chainkey, but this must be done in a way that can be rolled back.
+If the message turns out illegal/corrupted/malicious, then the chainkey rotation was not justified.

 * When receiving a data message in the same DH Ratchet:
   * Store any message keys from the current DH Ratchet that correspond to